Commercial and Delivery Drivers

 - Sitting for an extended period of time causing repetitive stress injuries and soreness and stiffness of the joints, neck and back, but also health issues such as cardiovascular disease.

-What To Do After A Work Injury in a Factory of Warehouse:
+What To Do After A Work Injury as a Commercial or Delivery Driver:

 - Report your injury or work-related illness to your employer or supervisor immediately.
 Tell them you were hurt on the job as well as the date and location of the injury.